Frequently Asked Questions

 Formulas that are good for expressing static dependencies between variables fail to work when it comes to describing the systems with dynamic behaviour.
-This is where another modelling technology that is specifically designed for analysing dynamic systems, simulation modelling, to come in.
+This is where another modelling technology that is designed for analysing dynamic systems, simulation modelling, comes in.

 AnyLogic Computational Requirements

-At least a Core i5 or higher modern CPU with 4 cores or threads, and 16GB of RAM.
+At least a Core i5 or higher modern CPU with four cores or threads and 16GB of RAM.
 As long as there is enough RAM a slower CPU will mean slower runs and a less-responsive AnyLogic client.

-Windows OS is the main supported platform for AnyLogic, while it runs on Linux and Mac they have other limitations.
+Windows OS is the primary supported platform for AnyLogic.
+While it runs on Linux and Mac they have other limitations.

 Does the PLE have an expiration date?

 There is no expiration date for the PLE but it has limited capability compared to the full version.

 How is mentoring provided?